Laser Hair Removal Training

 One of the more interesting questions I get asked as an industry analyst who’s followed AW3 since day one is why AW3 is so successful.
 It’s an honest question because to those unfamiliar with AW3, the company’s rise and current dominance in Best laser hair removal training and machine is somewhat puzzling.

-There are plenty of articles about AW3 that talk about everything from fat freeze to teeth whitening to the legality issue which many faced in the UK when the legal limits of peroxide whitening changed.
+There are plenty of articles about AW3 that talk about everything from fat freeze to it’s affiliated partner Hollywood Whitening, to the legality issue which many faced in the EU when the legal limits of peroxide whitening changed.
 However, after years of watching AW3 up close and personal, and having to deal with every one of their CEOs, as well as interacting with various AW3 execs over the years, I would like to suggest that the reasons the company is successful can be boiled down to six key principles that make it very hard for competitors to compete with AW3

-1. For any machine that AW3 creates, the people who create it have to want it themselves, the reason why they only use their machines within hundreds of their clinics worldwide.
+1. For any machine that AW3 creates, the people who create it have to want it themselves, the reason why they only use their machines within their businesses worldwide.

 So many times with projects I do with other laser companies, the goal is almost always based around the technology first, followed by whether or not people really want to use it.
 Geeky engineers are dazzled by the technology at their disposal and often create something because they can.
 But AW3’s approach is quite different.
 The engineers who are creating the products actually make them for themselves because they have shares within their own clinics.
 And their engineers had to come to grips with that when designing a product.
 It has to be something that they personally could use within their own clinics.